Portland plans to propose the strictest facial recognition ban in the country

 Face recognition, like other forms of AI, is trained on limited data, and its accuracy plummets once it strays beyond white men.
 Results are less accurate with light-skinned women, poor with dark-skinned men, and abysmal with dark-skinned women.

 In 2018, MIT University researcher Joy Buolamwini tested facial recognition services from IBM, Microsoft, and China-based Face++ on images of individuals from sub-Saharan Africa and northern Europe.
-Failure rates for identifying someone as a light-skinned man were from zero to 0.8%.
+Failure rates for identifying someone as a light-skinned man were from 0% to 0.8%.
 Failure rates for correctly identifying dark-skinned women were over 20% for Microsoft and over 34% for IBM and Face++.

 (Buolamwini’s popular YouTube video “AI, Ain’t I A Woman?” shows commercial software labeling Oprah Winfrey, Michelle Obama, and Serena Williams as men.)